tc39/how-we-work/terminology.md

 ### REPL

 #### Definition
-A read-eval-print loop, i.e. “REPL”, is a interactive programming environment that allows a user to input a single expression whose result will be evaulated and returned.
+A read-eval-print loop, i.e. "REPL", is a interactive programming environment that allows a user to input a single expression whose result will be evaulated and returned.
 After each read-eval-print the environment returns to the initial read state, creating a loop, which is only terminated once the environment is closed.

 #### Example
 In Firefox's Web Console the [command line interpreter](https://developer.mozilla.org/en-US/docs/Tools/Web_Console/The_command_line_interpreter) is a JavaScript REPL.